-The following screen shows the routing policy for calls inbound from the SIP Trunk to Communication Manager.
+The following screen shows the routing policy for inbound calls from the BT SIP Trunk to Communication Manager.

-The following screen shows the routing policy for calls outbound from Communication Manager to the Avaya SBCE for the BT SIP trunk.
+The following screen shows the routing policy for outbound calls from Communication Manager via Avaya SBCE to the BT SIP trunk.

 6.8.
 Administer Dial Patterns